eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_locators_runtime/ds_locators_runtime.rst

 --------

 This tutorial will use ROS 2 ``demo_nodes_cpp`` ``talker`` and ``listener`` applications to establish the communication between *clients* through the *servers*.
-Two different discovery environments would be set.
+Two different discovery server networks would be set.
 Each of them would have at least one discovery server, and one discovery client, which would be running a ``talker`` node.
-The aim of the tutorial is to add a discovery client running a ``listener`` node that receives the ``talker`` node publications coming from the same discovery environment, and on run-time, update the discovery server list to make it receive also the ``talker`` node publications coming from the other discovery environment.
+The aim of the tutorial is to add a discovery client running a ``listener`` node that receives the ``talker`` node publications coming from the same discovery server network, and on run-time, update the discovery server list to make it receive also the ``talker`` node publications coming from the other discovery server network.

 .. uml::
     :align: center

     hide empty members

-    package "Discovery Environment 0" as de0{
+    package "Discovery Server Network 0" as de0{
         (Server 0) as s0
         (Client pub 0) as p0
         (Client sub) as s